-School Of Life Celebrates The Beauty Of The Emirati Dialect And The Art Of Arabic Calligraphy
+School of Life Celebrates the Beauty of the Emirati Dialect and the Art of Arabic Calligraphy

-(MENAFN- Dubai PR Network) Dubai, UAE, 29 September 2024: Dubai Culture and Arts Authority (Dubai Culture) is presenting a rich, creative programme through its School of Life initiative this October, under the theme 'The Beauty of Calligraphy'.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 29 September 2024: Dubai Culture and Arts Authority (Dubai Culture) is presenting a rich, creative programme through its School of Life initiative this October, under the theme ‘The Beauty of Calligraphy’.
 There will be 31 interactive workshops and creative sessions across its innovative clubs at Dubai Public Library branches, giving attendees the opportunity to explore the Emirati dialect, discover the secrets of colour, learn the relationship between art and storytelling, and be trained in etiquette basics, photography techniques, and sustainable design methods.
 These sessions aim to help gain new experiences, enhance skills, and nurture talents across various fields.

 Among the many activities, Al Twar Public Library will host the Calligraphy Club sessions, where Abdulrazzak Almahmoud will have a workshop on ‘Diwani Jali’ script, teaching the history and traditional tools of this calligraphic style.
 Meanwhile, Ghaleb Hawila will lead the ‘Freehand Expressions with Modern Calligraphy’ workshop, showcasing the artistic possibilities of Arabic calligraphy.
 Mousab Doori will dive into the fascinating history of ornamentation with a hands-on session to design artwork using traditional ornamental units.
 Experts from thejamjar will train participants in printmaking during the ‘Design Stamp Prints’ workshop, while as part of the Language Club, Allahjah Institute will provide two sessions, the first titled ‘How do I Speak Emirati?’ and the second ‘Emirati Dialect Grammar,’ guiding attendees in how to construct sentences in the Emirati dialect.